Build Your Own ChatGPT with Ruby on Rails 7 and OpenAI API

 Setting up the Rails project

-Let's kick off by creating a new Rails app called mini-chatgpt
+Let's kick off by creating a new Rails app called mini-chatgpt.

-to our Gemfile to manage the necessary dependencies.
+rails new mini-chatgptThen, we add ruby-openai and dotenv-rails to our Gemfile to manage the necessary dependencies.

 gem "ruby-openai", "~> 5.1"